Auth0 provides two ways to implement authentication for your applications:

 Embedded Login refers to implementations where users log in on a page hosted by your application, and credentials are sent to Auth0.
-There are security concerns with this approach since login and authentication take place on the different domains.
+There are security concerns with this approach since login and authentication take place on different domains.
 If you need to implement Embedded Login, you need to have a custom domain set up, so that this can be mitigated.
-You can then use one of our libraries (Such as the Lock Widget or auth0.js SDK) to implement login in your application, or do it via our API.
+You can then use one of our libraries (Such as the Lock Widget or auth0.js SDK) to implement login in your application, or use our API to completely build your own UI.